Trevor White (writer): Other works

 White is the author of Kitchen Con (2006), a social history of restaurant criticism, and The Dubliner Diaries (2010), an account of his time as a magazine publisher.

 In 2017, Alfie: The Life and Times of Alfie Byrne, was published by Penguin Ireland.
 Reviewing the book, Taoiseach Leo Varadkar wrote, "Trevor White brings Alfie Byrne vividly to life in the pages of his elegant new biography."
 Broadcaster Joe Duffy called it "the definitive biography of the definitive Dubliner."

 White has written several works for the stage.
-In September 2015, his debut play, The Private View: Fairytales of Ireland 1916-2016, was described by the The Sunday Independent as "the most talked-about debut of the year."
+In September 2015, his debut play, The Private View: Fairytales of Ireland 1916-2016, was described by The Sunday Independent as "the most talked-about debut of the year."

 For the 2019 Dublin Theatre Festival, White co-wrote a play, You Can Leave at Any Time, about the life of Mary Merritt, who spent 14 years in High Park Magdalene laundry.
 In the Sunday Times, critic Fiona Charleton called it "a profoundly affecting experience that illustrates past horrors with dignity."